cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   value of a file
   http://csrc.nist.gov/publications/fips/fips180-2/fips180-2.pdf

-- Improving of the password-quality-meters by adding an own component to rate the password by making realistic assumptions about the attacker.
+- Improving of the password-quality-meter: In adding to the known PQM methods from KeyPass and PGP an own component was added.
+This new method rates the password by making realistic assumptions about the attacker knowledge coming from dictionary attacks:
+  - Recognition of series and patterns (the entropy is calculated no more only from single independant characters).
+  - All mathods are normalized: 100 % means 128 bit entropy.
+    If 100 % is achieved, further entries in the password field are ignored.
+  - Restrictions in this beta version:
+    - In the password field no blanks can be entered (ascii code <= 32).
+    - In the password field at most 32 Zeichen can be entered.

 - The password entropy dialog offers to create random passwords which offer a similar high security as randomly generated binary keys for symmetric